 I’ve written about dairy a number of times (here and here) but the main jist of it is that all dairy has something called IGF-1 or Insulin Growth Factor – 1.
 IGF-1 mimics insulin in your body and is associated with higher levels of testosterone.

 Many women who struggle with hormonal acne see an improvement within a week of giving up dairy.
-Here is an email from one of the women who took my 10 week course, From The Inside Out:
+Here is an email from one of the women who took my 7 week course, The PCOS Master Plan:

 Drink Spearmint Tea